 We want everyone to have a great and safe time at PrideFest.
 That’s why we have been working closely with city officials and the police department throughout the year.

-This year, Pride St. Louis, Inc. has hired a private security firm to work with us in keeping the grounds safe and secure.
+This year, Pride St. Louis, Inc. uses a private security firm and works closely with the St. Louis Police Department to keep the attendees and grounds safe and secure.

 Is there a fence?

 To secure the perimeter and keep our guests, vendors, and staff safe, there is bike rack fencing outlining the perimeter of the festival zone.
 Use one of our Entry Plazas to enter (Pine at 13th, Tucker at Chestnut, Market at 13th, 14th and 15th, and the West end of Chestnut).
 There is a suggested donation of $1.
 At each Entry Plaza be sure to pick up a free program book.

 What should I bring or leave at home?

 As in past years, no coolers will be allowed onto the festival grounds.
 If you have specific dietary needs or other concerns, we recommend bringing a small, soft-sided lunchbox style container with you.
 Large, hard-sided coolers will not be allowed into the grounds.

 Please do not bring tents to the festival grounds.
 They block the view and make it hard for everyone to enjoy the entertainment and festivities.
 Lawn chairs are welcome.

 No weapons or firearms are allowed on the festival grounds.
 Anyone bringing prohibited items onto the grounds will be asked to leave.

 For everyone’s safety, please do not bring glass containers in with you.
 Also, in compliance with our liquor license, no outside alcohol can be allowed.
 No one under the legal drinking age of 21 is allowed to drink at PrideFest.